Creating a rock solid referral network

 Few people dispute the value of having a network of contacts who can feed through a steady flow of decent business opportunities.

-In fact one business owner we recently spoke with calculated the value of a referred sale (compared to one via their website was almost 20% more).
-For them referred customers were less likely to haggle and valued their offering more.
+In fact, one business owner we recently spoke with calculated the value of a referred sale, compared to one via their website, was worth almost 20% more.
+The referred customers were also less likely to haggle and valued their offering more.

 Your network should be something that sticks with you over time.
 It should be something you offer value to as well as draw value from.
 So if you are looking to build yourself a strong referral network, here are 8 simple ways.

 1. Focus on an industry